gsluthra/Browser-Based-CC-Build-Monitor/README.txt

  index.html
 +-------------+
 Open this file in FIREFOX browser to see the status of the build.
 This HTML parses the cc.xml file in the local directory and shows the status of the build.
+This file won't run on Chrome browser due to security restrictions in reading a local cc.xml.
+Therefore if you wish to run this in Chromium browser, you will need to start chrome/chromium with following command:

+chromium-browser --allow-file-access-from-files index.html &

 +---------------------+